code-distortion/adapt/README.md

 To carry out the different types of caching that this package uses, you may need to address the following:

 - When connecting to your database server, the user your code connects with needs to have **permission to create and drop databases**.
-- The user your tests run as needs to have **write-access to the filesystem** to store snapshots and sqlite files.
+- The user your tests run as needs to have **write-access to the filesystem** to store snapshot sql-dumps or sqlite files.
 - When using MySQL, Adapt uses the `mysqldump` and `mysql` executables to create and import snapshots.
 If these aren't in your system-path, you can specify their location in the `database.mysql` config section.
 - If you have several projects using Adapt that use the same database server, you should give each one a unique `project_name` config value to stop them from interfering with each other's test-databases.
-- If you see databases with names like *test_your_database_name_17bd3c_d266ab43ac75*, don't worry!
-These are the [scenario databases](#creation-of-scenario-databases).
+- If you see databases with names like "*test_your_database_name_17bd3c_d266ab43ac75*", don't worry!
+These are the ["scenario" databases](#creation-of-scenario-databases).
 Leave them to get the speed benefit of reusing them (but you can safely delete them).
-- Adapt creates a table in your test-databases called `____adapt____` which holds meta-data used to identify when the database can be used.
+- Adapt creates table/s in your test-databases with the prefix `____adapt` which holds meta-data used to manage the re-use process.

 See the [scenarios and techniques](#testing-scenarios-and-techniques) section below for more tips.